-2.1 Annual Inspections.
+2.1 Annual Inspections

-The Tribe shall conduct annual inspections of, at a minimum, a random sample of hemp producers to verify that hemp is not produced in violation of the Farm Bill or these Regulations.
+The Tribe shall conduct at least one inspection per 10 licenses each year of, at a minimum, a random sample of hemp producers to verify that hemp is not produced in violation of the Farm Bill or these Regulations.
+The Tribe shall have unrestricted access to all lots, plots, and other cultivation sites to conduct random inspections and testing of the hemp or hemp products as set forth below to determine THC levels.
+The inspections may be conducted without notice.

-2.2 Selecting Samples for Testing.
+2.2 Selecting Samples for Testing

-- (a) The delta-9-THC content for hemp produced pursuant to these Regulations shall not exceed the acceptable hemp THC level.
+- (a) The total delta-9-THC content for hemp produced pursuant to these Regulations shall not exceed the acceptable hemp THC level.
 The Tribe will test all hemp produced by any licensee for THC compliance.
 The Tribe will inspect and sample 100% of all hemp lots to be harvested. - (b) The method used for sampling from the flower material of the cannabis plant must be sufficient at a confidence level of 95% that no more than 1% of the plants in the lot would exceed the acceptable hemp THC level.
 The method used for sampling must ensure that a representative sample is collected that represents a homogeneous composition of the lot.
 Samples of hemp plant material from one plot shall not be commingled with hemp plant material from other lots.

-2.3 Collection of Samples.
+2.3 Collection of Samples